-Part 21: Terrorism financing issues
+Part 20: Terrorism financing issues

-- 393. The TF environment in New Zealand is assessed by the NRA 2018 as low risk.

-Despite this assessment, it is prudent for all DIA reporting entities to consider the vulnerabilities and risk factors associated with TF and the potential red flags that may indicate TF activity.
+- In the immediate aftermath of the March 358.
+2019 Christchurch Terror Attack, the domestic terrorist threat environment in New Zealand was raised to 'high'.
+It was subsequently lowered to 'medium', where it remains at the time of writing.
+The NRA 2019 notes that whilst New Zealand is not considered at high-risk for TF, even small-scale financing within New Zealand could have significant impact.
+In light of this assessment, it is prudent for all DIA reporting entities to consider the vulnerabilities and risk factors associated with TF and the potential red flags that may indicate TF activity.
 Reporting entities should consider not only high-risk countries but also their neighbouring countries, as TF often involves the movement of funds across borders.
-Further information is included in Appendix 19 and in the NRA 2018. - 394.
-TF covers a wide range of terrorism-related activity, including operational funds, equipment, salaries and family compensation, social services, propaganda, training, travel, recruitment and corruption.
+Further information is included in Appendix 18 and in the NRA 2019. - 359.
+TF funding covers a wide range of terrorism-related activity, including operational funds, equipment, salaries and family compensation, social services, propaganda, training, travel, recruitment and corruption.
 It is not necessary for reporting entities to identify the purpose of TF.
 Any potential TF-related information must be reported to the FIU as soon as possible.
-Reporting entities reporting TF activity must ensure it is accurate, timely and treated with urgency and sensitivity.

-395. TF threats include:

-- Radicalised individuals These people may be inspired to contribute to overseas terror groups by travelling to conflict zones, which requires self or third-party funding.
-They may also contribute to terrorism by raising funds - Transnational laundering by terrorism financing networks - This may involve the movement of larger sums of money for terrorism, in particular for or by statesponsored groups.
-This may occur through New Zealand vulnerabilities such as legal persons and alternative banking platforms.
+Reporting entities reporting TF activity must ensure it is accurate, timely and treated with urgency and sensitivity. - 360.
+The FIU has identified three main TF threats in the NRA 2019: - i.
+Domestic terrorism given the low level of domestic support for terrorist causes and absence of terrorist networks, it is more likely financiers of domestic terrorism would manifest in New Zealand as isolated disaffected individuals or small groups. - ii.
+Overseas groups able to inspire support through ideology Individuals may be inspired to contribute to overseas terrorist groups by travelling to conflict zones, which requires self or third-party funding.
+Radicalised individuals may also choose to contribute to terrorism by raising and contributing funds. - iii.
+Well-resourced groups with established networks This may involve the movement of larger sums of money for terrorism, in particular for or by state-sponsored groups.
+This may occur through New Zealand vulnerabilities such as legal persons and alternative banking platforms, or New Zealand address services without transactions moving through New Zealand.
+This form of TF may not have a domestic NZ connection beyond an address or legal entity.